Learn how to split text with a delimiter (comma, space, or special characters) using the TRIM, MID, SUBSTITUTE, and LEN functions.

 Split text with delimiter using the SUBSTRING function

 You can reduce the formula length if you use the SUBSTRING function.
 Speed up the work with a user-defined function!
 In this section, we’ll show a faster way to split text which contains delimiters.
-Our free add-in, DataFX, supports the SUBSTRING function.
+Our UDF add-in, DataFX, supports the SUBSTRING function.

 - cell reference = B3